 \subsection{Surface normal estimation}

-\keypoint{Experimental setup} We evaluate our pre-trained features for dense prediction, taking surface normal estimation on NYUv2~\cite{Silberman2012IndoorImages} (ground-truth from \cite{ladicky2014discriminatively}) as an exemplar task.
-We train PSPNet models~\cite{zhao2017pyramid} with ResNet-50 backbones, as in previous experiments.
-We use the implementation of~\cite{Goyal2019ScalingLearning}, which is based on~\cite{zhou2019semantic}.
-Each model is trained for 150 epochs, with weights in the first four layers frozen.
-We use stochastic gradient descent with a momentum of $0.9$, batch size of 4 and set the learning rate according to $(1 - \frac{t}{T})^{0.9}$, where $t$ is the current epoch and $T$ is the total number of epochs.
-The performance of the models is measured with the mean and median angular error, as well as the percentage of estimated surface normals within $11.25^\circ$, $22.5^\circ$, and $30^\circ$ of the ground truth.
+\keypoint{Experimental setup} We evaluate the pre-trained features for surface normal estimation on NYUv2~\cite{Silberman2012IndoorImages} (ground-truth from \cite{ladicky2014discriminatively}) as the first exemplar task for dense prediction problems.
+We train PSPNet models~\cite{zhao2017pyramid} with ResNet50 backbones, as in previous experiments.
+The performance is measured by the mean and median angular error, as well as the percentage of estimated surface normals within $11.25^\circ$, $22.5^\circ$, and $30^\circ$ of the ground truth.

-\keypoint{Results} From the results in Table~\ref{tab:normal_estimation}\footnote{Note that our numbers are \emph{not} directly comparable to those in \cite{Goyal2019ScalingLearning} because they used a protocol of model (checkpoint) selection based on testing performance.
-Given the absence of a validation split for NYUv2, we considered it better practice to simply train all methods for a fixed number of iterations.
-As our focus is on comparison across models in our benchmark, this should not be an issue.}, we can see that the best self-supervised models again outperform supervised pre-training for transfer from ImageNet, with SimCLR-v2 winning across the board followed by BYOL and DeepCluster-v2.
+\keypoint{Results} From the results in Table~\ref{tab:dense}\footnote{Note that our numbers are \emph{not} directly comparable to \cite{Goyal2019ScalingLearning} as they based model (checkpoint) selection on test performance.
+Given the absence of a validation split for NYUv2, we considered it better practice to train all methods for a fixed number of iterations.
+As the focus of our benchmark is on comparison across models, this should not be an issue.}, we can see that the best self-supervised models again outperform supervised pre-training for transfer from ImageNet, with SimCLR-v2 winning across the board followed by BYOL.
 In this case the margins are often substantial with SimCLR-v2 outperforming supervised pre-training by around 4-10\% depending on the metric.